-Watlington has a core of older buildings centred on the High Street, Shirburn Street, Couching Street and Brook Street with many dating back to the 17th century or earlier, as well as a smaller number of old dwellings in the area of St Leonard's church.
+Watlington has a core of historic buildings centred on the High Street, Shirburn Street, Couching Street and Brook Street with many dating back to the 17th century or earlier, as well as a smaller number of old dwellings in the area of St Leonard's church.
 There have been some infill developments, ranging from individual buildings to developments of up to 50 properties during the last century.
 Growth has also occurred beyond the historic centre, with the largest development being Marlbrook in the 1980s.
-Not all development over the past 100 years has been sympathetic to the older vernacular style although The Lilacs, off Brook Street, provides a good example of what is achievable.
-Map number 2 in the Maps Supplement shows the historic development of the town.
+Not all development over the past 100 years has been sympathetic to the older vernacular style although Lilacs Place, off Brook Street, provides a good example of what is achievable.
+Map number 2 in the WNDP7 Maps shows the historic development of the town.

-As part of the evidence gathering, the WPC commissioned Community First Oxfordshire (CFO) to conduct a housing survey in January 2016.
+As part of the evidence gathering, the WPC commissioned Community First Oxfordshire (CFO) to conduct a housing survey in January 2016 (WNDP 6).
 The survey gave all households in the parish the opportunity to express an opinion on housing development and to register their own housing need, if they have one.
 There was a response rate of 54%, resulting in 675 completed questionnaires.
+The survey is available on the WNDP website (WNDP 6).